Three Days and Three Nights

 The same period of time Jonah was confined in the belly of the whale, until he was resurrected from the deep.

-Jonah was in darkness but the darkness that Jesus was in was spiritual darkness.
+Jonah was in darkness too but the darkness that Jesus was in was spiritual.

-His beard was plucked, his back lacerated, his face bruised and bloody.
+His beard was plucked, his back lacerated, his face bruised and bloodied.

-And no wonder he said those most agonizing of words:
+And no wonder he cried out those most agonizing of words:

 “My Father my Father why have you forsaken me?”
 (Mark 15:34)